Disclaimer

 emergency vehicles

-Passing vehicle stopped at crosswalk
+Passing a vehicle stopped at crosswalk

-Causing injury to pedestrian
+Causing injury to a pedestrian

 Unsafe operation of vehicle resulting in